Glasgow-AI4BioMed/bioner/README.md

 ## 🚀 Example Usage

 The code below will load up the model and apply it to the provided text.
-Notably, it uses an aggregation strategy to
+It uses an aggregation strategy to post-process the [inside-outside-beginning](https://en.wikipedia.org/wiki/Inside%E2%80%93outside%E2%80%93beginning_(tagging)) tagging format.

 ```python
 from transformers import pipeline